Marriage is not always forever.

 As a result, besides discussing the impact of a failed marriage in such cases, this article outlines how immigrants, trapped in divorce, can nonetheless preserve their immigration dreams.

-Green Card Marriages: The Consequences Of Divorce (A Three-Part Analysis)
+Green Card Marriages: The Relationship Between Your Immigration Status And Divorce (A Three-Part Analysis)

 To assess how a divorce could impact marriage-based permanent residence, we need to address the timing of the divorce.
 At what stage of the green card process did the divorce take place?